studplus/react-product/README.md

 In the project directory, you can run:

+### `docker-compose up -d`

+Runs the app in the development mode.\
+Open [http://localhost](http://localhost) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

+### `docker-compose down`

+Stops the Docker-Container

+### `docker exec -it product_react_app /bin/sh`

+Connects to docker-container

+After this you can run the following `npm` statements

+You do not need to run `npm install` - docker has already done it on creation

 ### `yarn start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost](http://localhost) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.